Personal Statements

 Remember to be geeky and show off your knowledge.
 So you could even just start talking about a topic that interests you, almost as if you are writing an essay.

 Talk about what interests you about the subject and be specific.
-Choose roughly four topics that you find fascinating and talk about a particular aspect that has interested you in detail.
+Choose roughly three topics that you find fascinating and talk about a particular aspect that has interested you in detail.
 Don’t talk about 12 different things vaguely.
 It is all about quality, not quantity.

 TOP TIP: Never say you are passionate about the course, the admissions tutors hate the word passion as it used far too often.
 Instead, SHOW them you are passionate by talking about what fascinates you.